vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Sat Apr 29 02:10:20 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Sun Apr 30 02:11:09 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER